drshahizan/HPDP/2526/assignment/A2/Group Parallel/big_data.md

 **Discussion**

 Figure 2 presents exploratory analysis performed on a 5% random sample of the dataset, containing approximately 321,467 rows.
-The departure delay distribution shows that most flights experienced minimal delays, while a smaller number of flights encountered significant delays, resulting in a right-skewed distribution.
-The cancellation rate analysis highlights variations among airline carriers, indicating differences in operational reliability.
-Average arrival delay comparisons further reveal performance differences between carriers.
-Additionally, the busiest origin airports identified in the sample include ATL, ORD, and DFW, which are consistent with major aviation hubs in the United States.
-These findings demonstrate that sampling can greatly reduce processing time while preserving meaningful statistical patterns for analysis.
+The departure delay distribution (top-left) shows that most flights experienced minimal or negative delays, with a mean of 7.6 minutes and a right-skewed tail indicating a small proportion of severely delayed flights.
+The cancellation rate analysis (top-right) highlights that carrier `OH` had the highest cancellation rate (~3.3%), while `HA` had the lowest (~0.1%), indicating significant differences in operational reliability.
+Average arrival delay comparisons (bottom-left) show carrier `EV` with the highest average arrival delay (~12 min) and `HA` with the lowest (~0.2 min).
+The busiest origin airports in the sample (bottom-right) are ATL, ORD, and DFW, consistent with major U.S. aviation hubs.
+These findings demonstrate that sampling can greatly reduce processing time while preserving meaningful statistical patterns.

 ---